Connected & Ready Podcast: Reshaping the Office for a Hybrid Workforce, with Daniel Montroy and Steven Andersen

 - How office design and planning trends will affect coworking or shared office environments (19:24)

 - The importance of community and how physical space contributes to a company’s culture (21:47)

 - Trends in office environment architecture and design (31:04)

 Source: Connected & Ready / Host: Gemma Milne

-We are pleased to announce MDA Project Manager, Mark Vella has passed his last Architectural Exam!
-Congratulations Mark on all your hard work.
-We're proud of you!
+We are pleased to announce MDA Job Captain, Julia De Vito, Associate AIA, WELL AP has passed her last Architectural Exam!
+Congratulations Julia on all your hard work.
+We’re proud of you!